 Contact Us for a Free Consultation (213) 542-0979

-Readers should not that most Penal Code 422 PC criminal threats cases are directly related to a domestic violence incident.
+Readers should not know that most Penal Code 422 PC criminal threats cases are directly related to a domestic violence incident.

 The legal definition of criminal threats under PC 422 states: